 Pigeon Point Lighthouse is located on Highway 1, 20 miles south of Half Moon Bay.
-Due to a landslide, Highway 1 is currently closed north of the park between Pacifica and Montara.
-If you are traveling to Pigeon Point and approaching from the north, take Highway 280 south from San Francisco, then go west on Highway 92 to Highway 1, and take Highway 1 south to the Pigeon Point Lighthouse.
+From the north, take Highway 280 south from San Francisco, then go west on Highway 92 to Highway 1, and take Highway 1 south to the Pigeon Point Lighthouse.
 The tidepools are located 100 yards north of the hostel building.
 The rocky ledges and tidepools are easily accessible but are exposed and visible only during low tides.

 SANTA CRUZ COUNTY